ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group Manager sends an individual request message to each group member, targeting the respective resource used to perform the group rekeying process (see Section 18 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 The Group Manager uses the same format of the Joining Response message in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key', and 'ace-groupcomm-profile' are present, and the 'key' parameter is empty.

 * A group member may subscribe for updates to the group-membership resource associated to the OSCORE group.
-In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group.
+In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group (see Section 4.4 of {{I-D.ietf-ace-key-groupcomm}}).
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 5 ("Group deleted").

 When being informed about the deletion of the OSCORE group, a group member deletes the OSCORE Security Context that it stores as associated to that group, and possibly deallocates any dedicated control resource intended for the Group Manager that it has for that group.